hcmlab/GANonymization/README.md

 ```
 MIT License

-Copyright (c) 2023 Chair of Human-Centered Artifical Intelligence, University of Augsburg
+Copyright (c) 2023 Chair of Human-Centered Artificial Intelligence, University of Augsburg

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal